If, Elif, Else, and Decision Trees

 - An else clause has no condition and runs only when no earlier branch in the same chain ran.

-- Indentation decides which statements belong to a branch, so visually similar snippets can behave differently.
+- Indentation alone decides branch membership, so visually similar snippets can behave very differently.

-- PCEP branch questions are easiest when traced as condition-result-action rows instead of guessed from the final output.
+- PCEP branch questions are easiest when traced as condition-result-action rows rather than guessed from the printed output.

 The shape of a decision tree

 An if statement asks one question.
-If the condition is truthy, Python runs the indented block under that if.
-If the condition is falsey, Python skips that block and looks for an attached elif or else.
+If the condition is truthy, Python runs the indented block beneath it; if falsey, it skips that block and looks for an attached elif or else.
+Every header line ends with a colon, and the body is indented (PEP 8 recommends four spaces).

 score = 82